pik-piam/.github/profile/README.md

 We develop tools (mainly in R) for use with data and models related to [PIK](https://www.pik-potsdam.de/en)'s research.

 ### 💡 Get help:
 Need help with something?
-Check our [Discussions](https://github.com/pik-piam/discussions#readme) page, you'll find answers to many questions and the right place to ask new ones!
+Check our new [Discussions](https://github.com/pik-piam/discussions#readme) page, you'll find answers to many questions and the right place to ask new ones!

 ### :fireworks: Create beautiful graphs

 See [mip](https://github.com/pik-piam/mip#readme), [luplot](https://github.com/pik-piam/luplot#readme), ...

 Looking for inspiration?
-Check out our gallery (in-work).
+Check out our gallery (under construction).

 ### :floppy_disk: Use the pik-piam custom data classes